 And no, there’s isn’t a

 As we’ve seen, we can pretty much treat functions as just another kind of variable.
 There’s no reason that we can’t pass them in as arguments to other functions.
 Functions that take other functions as arguments are commonly called higher-order functions, but otherwise there’s nothing special about them.
 We can easily write our own.

 (defun transform-unless-zero (fn n) (if (= n 0) 0 (funcall fn n)))

 0, we just return

 0, but otherwise we apply the

 n and return the result.
 Cool?

-Higher-order functions aren’t terribly scary, and there’re really useful.
+Higher-order functions aren’t terribly scary, and they’re really useful.

 In fact, they’re so useful that they show up all over the place in

-list, applies the function to each element in the list, and returns a
+and a list, applies the function to each element in the list, and

 (mapcar (lambda (n) (+ 1 n)) '(1 2 3 4)) ; => (2 3 4 5)